 We do not coordinate annual equity awards to our Named Executive Officers with the release of material non-public information.
 The Compensation Committee generally makes equity grants to existing employees on an annual basis.
-Equity grants to new hires or as a result of promotions will generally be made as of the date of hire or promotion or the first business day of the month following the date of hire or promotion.
+Equity grants to new hires or for promotions will generally are made as of the date of hire or promotion or the first business day of the month following the date of hire or promotion.
 The Compensation Committee retains the discretion to make grants at other times.